How To Process Credit Card Payments in QuickBooks Online | Fit Small Business

 Click the green Save and close button to process the credit card transaction and charge your customer’s credit card

 The credit card payments you received won’t be reflected in your bank account register until the funds are transferred from QuickBooks Payments.
-Once the funds are in your bank, QuickBooks will record the deposits and related processing fees to the account registers you specified in the QuickBooks Payments options discussed above.
+Once the funds are in your bank, QuickBooks will automatically record the deposits (matching them with the corresponding transactions) and update the account registers you specified in the QuickBooks Payments options earlier.

 What Are the Benefits of Using a QuickBooks Payments Account?